He is everywhere.

 This is particularly good by the spoonful or added to tea to help ease allergies or a sore throat from sinus drainage.
 So delicious!

 Take fresh goldenrod cuttings and pull the flowers off of the stems.
 Fill your desired jar with the fluffy, yellow flowers.
-Pour honey into the jar, using a chopstick to gently stir the flowers – your aim being to get as many air bubbles out as you can.
+Pour honey into the jar, using a chopstick to gently stir the flowers – your aim is to get as many air bubbles out as you can.

 Seal the jar up and put it in a sunny window for a week.
 Don’t open it, but give it a shake every day to make sure the flowers are under the honey.
 The honey will become runny as it absorbs the moisture from the flowers.
 Finally, strain it, label it, and store it in the fridge so it doesn’t ferment or mold.